- folic acid

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme on the MHRA website (www.mhra.gov.uk/yellowcard).
+Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme on the MHRA website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 Symptoms and signs of abdominal pain, vomiting and diarrhoea appear within 60 minutes.
 Cardiovascular collapse with coma may follow.
 Some improvement may occur after this phase which, in some patients, is followed by recovery.
 In others, after about 16 hours, deterioration may occur involving diffuse vascular congestion, pulmonary oedema, convulsions, anuria, hypothermia, severe shock, metabolic acidosis, coagulation abnormalities and hypoglycaemia.